New Sophisticated Tequila Bar and Restaurant Shakes Up Houston's Downtown Scene — Your First Look at Real Agave Lounge

 Located in 1100 Louisiana, Real Agave brings a showcase restaurant and bar to a high-profile Hines tower.
 (Courtesy Hines)

 We love it when a glass is half full.
-Despite the rash of pandemic-induced restaurant closures that have still affected downtown Houston, successful restaurateur Bill Floyd (Porto’Vino, Potente plus many others) has joined Hines in opening an upscale tequila bar and restaurant at 1100 Louisiana.
+Despite the rash of pandemic-induced restaurant closures that have still affected downtown Houston, successful restaurateur Bill Floyd (Porto’Vino, Potente plus many others) has joined 1100 Louisiana in opening an upscale tequila bar and restaurant in the building lobby.
 And it’s a gem.

 The doors will officially open on Wednesday, September 14 on the uber chic Real Agave Lounge, where Floyd has assembled a stable of 70 tequilas, plus all the premium whiskeys and scotches that a discerning business executive could want.
 And with just enough sophisticated Tex-Mex offerings to satisfy almost any palate.